CoRank: LLM-Based Compact Reranking with Document Features for Scientific Retrieval: Preliminary Analysis

-Given the limitations of full-text representations in scientific-domain reranking, we explore an alternative approach, which is based on document-level semantic features such as categories and keywords.
+Given the limitations of full text representations in scientific-domain reranking, we explore an alternative approach, which is based on document-level semantic features such as categories and keywords.
 The intuition is that these features are both significantly more concise and capable of preserving the core semantics.
 Therefore, more candidate documents can be effectively considered during reranking.
 Specifically, we examine the following four types of document semantic features:

-\paragraph{Category.} Categories~\citep{Sun2023TextCVA, zhang2024teleclass} offer a high-level topical overview of scientific documents.
+\para{Category.} Categories~\citep{Sun2023TextCVA, zhang2024teleclass} offer a high-level topical overview of scientific documents.
 Each document is assigned a three-level hierarchical category path in the format \{\textit{Category}\} → \{\textit{Subcategory}\} → \{\textit{Subsubcategory}\}, which provides a broad-to-specific classification on its topic.

-\paragraph{Section.} Sections~\citep{Zhou2023LLMADA} consist of multiple subtitle-style strings, each summarizing a major part of the scientific document.
+\para{Section.} Sections~\citep{Zhou2023LLMADA} consist of multiple subtitle-style strings, each summarizing a major part of the scientific document.
 They capture the internal structure of the document and serve as mid-level semantic signals that enhance category-level summaries.

-\paragraph{Keyword.} Keywords~\citep{rose2010automatic, Lee2023TowardKGA} are terms or entities that represent fine-grained lexical concepts within a document.
+\para{Keyword.} Keywords~\citep{rose2010automatic, Lee2023TowardKGA} are terms or entities that represent fine-grained lexical concepts within a document.
 They provide the most specific information among different granularities.

-\paragraph{Pseudo Query.} Pseudo queries~\citep{Sachan2022ImprovingPRA, kang2025improvingscientificdocumentretrieval} are synthetic user questions based on the content.
+\para{Pseudo Query.} Pseudo queries~\citep{Sachan2022ImprovingPRA, kang2025improvingscientificdocumentretrieval} are synthetic user questions based on the content.
 This feature offers a unique query-aligned perspective of the document, simulating how the document might be retrieved in real-world scenarios.

-These features cover most common types of document-level IE and vary in granularity and style.
-All semantic features are extracted using LLM-based \textit{zero-shot information extraction}.
-The prompt templates used for this extraction are provided in Appendix~\ref{appendix: prompt templates}.
+These four features represent the most common types of document-level information extraction (IE)~\citep{Niklaus2018ASOA, wimalasuriya2010ontology}, varying in both granularity and style.
+All semantic features are extracted using LLM-based \textit{information extraction} methods~\citep{yuan-etal-2023-zero, zhang-etal-2023-aligning}.
+We adopt zero-shot prompting with instruction-tuned models such as GPT-4.1~\citep{openai2024gpt41} and the Qwen model family~\citep{qwen2025qwen25technicalreport}.
+This approach leverages the inherent knowledge of pretrained language models~\citep{min2023recent, li2024pre} to extract information without requiring task-specific training~\citep{yuan-etal-2023-zero}, while demonstrating strong generalization across domains and schema variations~\citep{xu2025zeroshotopenschemaentitystructure}.